The Fischls and the de Dirsztays - their original and later Baruch Lousada links

 8. Ref 66 observes that the expulsion of 1744/5 probably led to an increase in Jewish immigration to England - and perhaps Timisoara similarly gained Jewish population as we suggest here.
 Ref 66 also argues that English diplomacy had little to do with the partial reversal which was more to do with local reaction and the valuable social role the Jews played in the Empire.
 We suggest that Baron Moses d'Aguilar may have had something to do with this given his access to the Empress; Michael Silber has spoken on this (ref 386) but the text is not yet to hand.

-9. Of course, as the lifespan of the Duque de Losada was 1706-83, and his title was created in Naples in 1741, Erno would not have wanted close inspection of his purported link, for at the time at which Moritz Baruh and the Barrows actually acquired their Lousada connection ie in the 1700-1710 period there was no Duque de Losada!
+9. Of course, as the lifespan of the Duque de Losada was 1706-83, and his title was created in Naples in 1741, Erno would not have wanted close inspection of his purported link, for at the time at which Moritz Baruh was born ie in the 1700-1710 period there was no Duque de Losada!

-10. To explain the belief of the Barrows that they descend from the Baruch Lousadas, we proposed elsewhere an early Barrow link with the Baruch Lousadas centering on a Baruch Lousada wife of Baruch Lichtenstadt, father of Simon Barrow of Barbados.
+10. To explain the belief of the Barrows that they descend from the Baruch Lousadas, we proposed elsewhere an early Barrow link with the Baruch Lousadas centring on a Baruch Lousada wife of Baruch Lichtenstadt, father of Simon Barrow of Barbados.
 If Erno had a similar belief as to his Baruch Lousada ancestry it only got to his great-nephew Richard in the form of a family legend!
 That is, both the Barrows and Fischls retained an enduring belief in their Baruch Lousada ancestry without retaining knowledge of the supporting evidence!
-As Baruch is not known other than in Prague, it may be that his wife came to Prague from Italy and soon became a widow with a son - Moritz Baruch who thus became a stepson of Baruch and a half-brother of Simon, Gedalia and the inferred sister (see note 12 below).
+As Baruch Lichtenstadt is not known other than in Prague, it may be that his wife came to Prague from Italy and soon became a widow with 2 sons - Moritz and Isaac - who thus became stepsons of Baruch and half-brothers of Simon and Gedalia.

 11. Dena Jenkins a DNA match of Julian Land has been in touch and believes the Fischls above are among her ancestors, because the placenames which appear in Richard de Dirsztay's tree match her family history.
-Also, Erno #401 and his brother Lajos are central to her family history.
+Also, Erno #401 and his brother Lajos are central to her family history; on 10 May 2024, she advised that she is certain that she descends from Erno.
 She has suggested that her ancestors specifically include the people shown in red and gave the dates shown for them - accordingly, Isaac #443 was said to be a son of Baruch #2350, and Jacob (Dena's 4*great grandfather) was said to have been a son of an Isaac.
-Dena Jenkins cited ref 341 in giving Lajos Fischl #166 as a son of Jacob, but is currently unable to provide other sources.
-There are some obvious implications of the unusual lifespan of Jacob - first that he could not have been a son of Isaac #443 or indeed of Baruch Fischl #2350; furthermore he was not a son of Gedalia (who is known only to have had 2 daughters).
-This makes Dena Jenkins' DNA match with Julian Land a puzzle but a solution is proposed in note 12.
+Dena Jenkins cited ref 341 in giving Lajos Fischl #166 as a son of Jacob, but is currently unable to provide other sources, and it would seem an extra Isaac Fischl (#3243 - shown in blue) is needed to get the correct number of generations between her and Jacob #2417.
 Dena Jenkins also pointed out another wife of Ignasz Fischl #1409, and it seems that Roza Rosenfeld must have been the 2nd wife taking into account the 1901 death date of Maria Anna Cole de Leto and the fact that Roza remained attached to the memory of Ignasz after his death (which ref 31 shows to have been in 1917).
-It will be seen that there are 2 daughters named Paula - the younger, Paula Stein who wrote a history of the Rosenfelds, must have been a step-daughter.
+It will be seen that there are 2 daughters named Paula - the younger, Paula Stein who wrote a history of the Rosenfelds, must have been a step-daughter of Ignasz.
+Also, the 1901 marriage record for Lajos and Irene (as reported by Dena Jenkins) gives Irene's parents as Leo Gara and Lina Schack and the parents of Lajos as Ignasz and Roza.
+Roza was a step-mother being the 2nd wife of Ignasz.
+The second marriage must have also taken place early in 1901, on a date between the death of Maria Anna Cole de Leto and the marriage of Lajos and Irene which was on 20 Feb 1901.
+Just as Lajos was a stepson of Roza, it seems that Irene was a step-daughter of Leo and Lina!

-12. We know from the will of Simon Barrow of Barbados that Gedalia had a minimum of 2 descendants - and likely just the 2 were daughters he is known to have had.
-Jacob Fischl was probably a son of a sister of Gedalia, and in the chart above we show this inferred sister in blue.
-As noted in note 11 his father was Isaac, who was thus the brother-in-law of Gedalia.
-Gedalia we infer It is also possible that both Jacob and Baruch #2350 were sons of the same marriage - with Jacob taking the name of the paternal grandfather and Baruch taking the name of the maternal grandfather.
-This suggestion derives support from the fact that Isaac #443 would then have the same name as his paternal grandfather ie Gedalia's brother-in-law Isaac.
-The father of Lazar #2715 seems likely to have been one of Jacob and Baruch (see note 13), which of course links the Fischls shown in orange to the Richard de Dirsztay tree, for they are otherwise unconnected.
+12. The name of Isaac #443 supports Moritz Baruh having a brother Isaac, the source of his name as maternal grandfather.
+The father of Lazar #2715 seems likely to have been Baruch #2350 (see note 13), which of course links the Fischls shown in orange to the Richard de Dirsztay tree, for they are otherwise unconnected.
 What we find online supports this - Julian Land has found a DNA match with someone both connected to Lazar Fischl and to a further son of Simon Michael Pressburg (ie Abraham Simon Pressburg).
 That is - Lazar Fischl appears to be a fairly close family member.
 In addition, connections via a brother of Baron Lyon de Symons can be found online between Julian Land and both Lazar Fischl and Baron Guttman Fischl de Dirsztay.

 14. Isaac Levi whose son Jacob Levi produced a daughter Judith Joseph Levi around 1780 in Barbados with his wife a cousin Eve the youngest daughter of the 1st Simon Barrow; Eve was widowed and subsequently married Jacob's brother Joseph, a name shown in the name of the daughter just referred to.
 Our thinking on who this Isaac Levi was may be found here.